husnimunaya/openkore-stuff/plugins/discordcmd/README.md

 ## Known Issues

-Not all OpenKore commands output will be forwarded to Discord such as `storage` and `eq`.
+- Not all OpenKore commands output will be forwarded to Discord such as `storage` and `eq`.
+- This will not work with the precompiled Windows binaries due to SSL issues on older version of Perl.
+If you are on Windows, you can use [Strawberry Perl](https://strawberryperl.com/) to run OpenKore.